When an increase claim makes sense

 How to file

 An increase claim uses the same VA Form 21-526EZ as an initial claim.
 On VA.gov, select “Add a claim for a condition you already have” and describe which conditions have worsened.
-The effective-date rules for increases are specific: if the evidence shows factual entitlement arose within the year before filing, the effective date can be set at the date of factual worsening rather than the date of filing[src].
+The effective-date rules for increases are specific: if the evidence shows factual entitlement arose within the year before filing, the effective date can be set at the date of factual worsening rather than the date of filing38 CFR § 3.400(o)†.
 Submitting an Intent to File before gathering evidence still preserves the outer bound of that window.

 Disability compensation — increase claim